User’s Guide to CGNS#

 Note

 In this code, the density (r) and pressure (p) variables must be dimensioned correctly for this particular case: for a tri-dimensional array, (21,17,N), where N ≥ 9 (see discussion in the previous section).
 Note that the API, knowing that the flow solution type is Vertex, automatically writes out the correct index range, corresponding with the zone’s grid index range.
-Also note that we opened the existing CGNS file and modified it (CG_MODE_MODIFY) - we knew ahead of time that only one base and only one zone exist; a real working code would make appropriate checks.
+Also, note that we opened the existing CGNS file and modified it (CG_MODE_MODIFY) - we knew ahead of time that only one base and only one zone exist; an actual working code would make appropriate checks.
 Finally, solname should be declared as a character variable and r and p must be declared as double precision variables when RealDouble type is used.

 The layout of the CGNS file with the flow solution at vertices included is shown in the figure below.
 The three nodes under GridCoordinates_t have been left out to conserve space in the figure, but they exist as indicated by the three unconnected lines.